fieldtrip/website/reference/beamformer_lcmv.md

- The input dipole model consists of dipin.pos   positions for dipole, e.g. regular grid, Npositions x 3 dipin.mom   dipole orientation (optional), 3 x Npositions
+ The input dipole model consists of dipin.pos   positions for dipole, e.g. regular grid, Npositions x 3 dipin.mom   dipole orientation (optional), 3 x Npositions and can additionally contain things like a precomputed filter.

  Additional options should be specified in key-value pairs and can be 'lambda'           = regularisation parameter